cloudify-cosmo/docs.getcloudify.org/content/installation/installing-manager.md

 {{% /gsNote %}}

-When you install Cloudify Manager, you can specify the private IP address, public IP address and administrator password as command parameters.
-You can also specify installation parameters in the [config.yaml file]({{< relref "installation/installing-manager.md#changing-the-manager-parameters" >}}).
+The installation process installs all of the components that Cloudify depends on.
+You can run the install command again after the initial installation to reinstall and reconfigure the components.
+The [configure command]({{< relref "installation/installing-manager.md#changing-the-manager-settings" >}}) lets you reconfigure the components without reinstallation.
+When you install or configure the Cloudify Manager, you can specify the private IP address, public IP address and administrator password as command options, or specify these and other configuration settings in the [config.yaml file]({{< relref "installation/installing-manager.md#additional-cloudify-manager-settings" >}}).

 You can install the [Cloudify CLI]({{< relref "installation/installing-cli.md" >}}) on a separate host to manage your Cloudify Manager remotely.